cloud-native-compositions/compositions/docs/overview.md

 ### Design Principles
 Some of the design principles we aim to adhere to are:
 * For life cycle management of cloud resources, delegate to lower level controllers for individual cloud resources.
-* Consistent experience across clouds.
+* Consistent experience across any Kubernetes resource, with a focus on KCC/ACK/ASO
 * Extensible architecture for meeting customer choice of configuration language, tooling.
 * Well defined core for quick development and Day 1 usage.
 * Automate, yet provide control and visibility.